autocontracts/lightstreams/white-paper.md

 2. For a subscription sale, an approximate 50% fee is charged.
 This is calculated using the subscription fee structure, where the author receives $0.00496 per page read, with a max payout of $5.00 for a 1000 page book.

-### Unable to Generate Sales via Direct Marketing

-Acting as intermediaries, online bookstore control the ownership, custody and storage of customer information and sales data.
-Only a small subset of the data is shared with authors and publishers.
-This hampers their ability to track sales and gain insights about their readers.

-The lack of customer contact information also means that authors are unable to communicate directly with their fanbase for feedback, make announcements and release early drafts to interested readers.

-This lack of customer and sales information ultimately creates a missed maketing opportunity to generate new sales.

 ### Lack of Trust in Reported Sales

-Authors and publishers have no ablity to trace and verify the sales data generated by online plaforms.
-The lack of transparent data provenance creates a lack of trust in the issed sales reports.
-Platforms receive frequent complaints and in certain cases legal action has been taken against them:
+Authors and publishers today have no ablity to trace and verify the sales data generated by online bookstores.
+The lack of transparent data provenance creates a lack of trust in generated sales reports.

+Not only limited to online bookstores, intermediaries often receive frequent complaints and in certain cases legal action has been taken against them for incorrect reporting:
 - Amazon apologizes for concerns raised about Kindle Edition Normalized Page Count (KENPC) anomolies [3]
 - AgeView Press published the ebook title "Flying Solo" on Amazon's Kindle Direct via the Createspace e-store and filed a complaint about incorrect sales reporting.
 [2]
 - Spotify settled a $20 million dispute with music publishers for the failure to report and pay licensing fees for distribution of copyright material [1].
 - RootZoo sues Facebook for overcharging of advertising fees by incorrectly reporting on advertisement clicks [4].

+### Unable to Generate Sales via Direct Marketing

+Acting as intermediaries, online bookstore control the ownership, custody and storage of customer information and sales data.
+Only a small subset of this data is shared with the authors and publishers.
+This hampers their ability to track sales and gain insights intor their readers behaviours and interests.

+The lack of customer contact information also means that authors are unable to communicate directly with their fanbase for feedback, make announcements and release early drafts of their works to interested readers.

+This lack of customer and sales information ultimately creates a missed maketing opportunity for authors and publishers to generate new sales.

-### Fake Book Reviews that Impact Sales
+### Fake Reviews that Impact Sales

-Most online platfroms provide an open review section where anyone can post comments and reviews about a product.
-In some cases reviews are written about a book by those that have not purchased or read the material.
-Third party services are available where teams of writers can be purchses to right positive endorsements about certain works and negative of others in order to progress further up best selling lists.
-In some cause it has been known that authors themselves have written favourably about their own works and negative of others to create an unfair advantage.
+Most online bookstores often provide open review sections where anyone can post comments and reviews about a book.
+In some cases reviews are written about by those that have not purchased or read the material.
+Indead, third party services that can provide teams of writers to write positive and negative endorsements about certain works in order to progress them further up best selling lists.
+In some cause it has been known that authors themselves have written favourably about their own works and negative of others in order to create the unfair advantage.

 - In 2016, Orlando Figes, a respected history professor at Birkbeck, University of London was discovered to have posted fake reviews on Amazon lavishing high praise on his own book whilst describing other books as 'awful'.
 [5]